Above: Ballet sets for Audrey King's ballet 'Nursery Nonsense' adapted from Amanda's drawings, aged 4, 1964

 Professional Work and Experience

-2008-2014 Full Time Artist, living and working on farm outside Baardskeerdersbos in the Western Cape.
-Art works in various graphic media, oil and acrylic painting.
+2008-2022 Full time artist, Stables Studio and Gallery, Assegaai Bosch Farm, Baardskeerdersbos, Western Cape.
+Art works in various graphic media, intaglio printmaking , oil and acrylic painting.
 Work is influenced by rural environment with subjects from local countryside and farm surroundings.
-Co-founded Baardskeerdersbos Art Route, a tri-annual art exhibition of various artists in the area.
+Co-founded Baardskeerdersbos Art Route, a bi-annual art exhibition of various artists in the area.

 1995-2008 Freelance Landscape Designer and Landscape Contractor in Cape Town.
 Clients included, Urban Landscape Solutions, Starke Ayres Landscaping, Magda Kirkham Landscape Design, Blue Rock Landscaping, Strelitzia Landscaping, Holiday Inn, Bill Venter, Ari Efstathiou, Chris Ball and numerous private residences.